Maingron/VSCodeMinify/README.md

 Run the file minifier with **F1** `Minify`.

-Folders containing Javascript and CSS file can be minified to a single file (to `{dirname}.min.[css|js]`) with **F1** `Minify Directory`.
-It is acceptable to have a single directory minified for both Javascript and CSS.
+Folders containing JavaScript and CSS files can be minified into a single file (to `{dirname}.min.[css|js]`) with **F1** `Minify Directory`.
+It is acceptable to have a single directory minified for both JavaScript and CSS.

-Optionally runs minify on save when a matching minified file (and/or directory) already exists.
-Enalbe in your user or workspace settings.
+Optionally runs **minify on save** if a matching minified file (and/or directory) already exists.
+Can be enabled in your user or workspace settings.
 The setting defaults are shown below:

 ```json
 "minify.minifyExistingOnSave": false,